RiceD2KLab/HFD_F21/README.md

 ### For the word clouds
+Go into wordcloud directory:

+* To see results, go into directories:
+   - violation_word_clouds_by_inspector
+   - violation_word_clouds_by_teamcode

+* To recreate word clouds:
 1. Run printViolationComment.py
 2. Run wordFrequencyGenerator.py using the output from (1)
 3. Run wordCloudfromFreqGenerator.py to generate word cloud from the frequency csv file made from (2)